Language

 Overview

-Choose among three iteration methods depending on your needs: use keys() when you only need the keys, values() when you only need the values, and iter() when you need both.
-Note that HashMap does not preserve insertion order — the iteration order depends on hash values and may differ between runs.
+Choose the right iteration method based on your needs: keys() when you only need keys, values() when you only need values, and iter() when you need both.
+The order of iteration in a HashMap depends on the hash values, not the insertion order, so it may differ between runs.

 If you find any errors or copyright issues, please .